blamedcloud/LogInstall/README.md

 2. Run setup.sh as root.
 This will add the repo directory to your PATH environment variable.
 3. If you have a package_log from an older system, do

-	$ install_from_log.sh */path/to/package_logs.txt*
+	$ install\_from\_log.sh /path/to/package_logs.txt

 ### Regular Usage:

 When you want to install a new package that you want to log, simply:

-	$ log_install.sh package
+	$ log\_install.sh package

 Or, if you have multiple packages to install:

-	$ log_install.sh package1 package2 ... packageN
+	$ log\_install.sh package1 package2 ... packageN

 If you want to list the packages you have logged,

-	$ check_install_logs.sh
+	$ check\_install\_logs.sh

-p.s: I'm probably going to keep my personal intsall logs up to date in this repo, feel free to use them to install from if you wish.
+p.s: I'm probably going to keep my personal install logs up to date in this repo, feel free to use them to install from if you wish.

+###Future Updates:

+1. Eventually I plan to introduce some sort of profile/config file where you can set a few things, such as
+	A. installer (so you could use something other than apt-get)
+	B. log directory (so you could put the logs somewhere other than ($HOME/logs/)
+	C. log file names (if you don't like package\_logs.txt or failed\_install\_logs.txt for some reason)

+2. Some sort of optional "yes |" functionality.

+3. If I do enough with pip to justify it, I may add a logger for pip installs as well.